1. VIOLATION OF HOME IMPROVEMENT LAWS

-Any contractor who does not have a direct relationship with the property owner must serve a preliminary notice, unless the owner has express knowledge of the existence of the contractor.
+Any contractor who does not have a direct relationship with the property owner must serve a preliminary notice unless the owner has expressed knowledge of the existence of the contractor.
 Even if there is a direct relationship, if there is a construction lender, a preliminary notice is required.
-If a preliminary notice is not sent out at the beginning of the project, it only relates back to services provided within the last 20 days.
+If preliminary notice is not sent out at the beginning of the project, it only relates back to services provided within the last 20 days.

 Entering into a contract with a contractor while such contractor is not licensed constitutes a cause for disciplinary action under Business and Professions Code Section 7118.
 Similarly, aiding and abetting an unlicensed person constitutes a cause for disciplinary action under Business and Professions Code Section 7114.